Skip to content

 Training doesn't always have to be unflinching, and putting your employees as the focus has a lot of benefits.

-Employee experience model example - the new way
+Employee experience model example: the new way

 In this scenario, leadership are looking to improve or create a new onboarding process.
 Once requested, the training designer and the managers of each respective team come together.
 Rather than focusing solely on the onboarding process, they'll look at the desired outcomes and how it will benefit new hires and impact their roles.
 They'll review the entire pathway of onboarding from the first day to an experienced employee.